syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR.md

 OCRProcessor processor = new OCRProcessor(@"TesseractBinaries\");

-//Tessdata – path of the folder containing the language pack
+//TesseractData – path of the folder containing the language pack

-processor.PerformOCR(lDoc, @"Tessdata\");
+processor.PerformOCR(lDoc, @"TesseractData\");